 Aiming to get out of his contract with Warner Bros. and appearing with the word “SLAVE” etched on his face, Prince had started to refer to himself using the unpronounceable glyph O(+> as of 1993, later releasing The Gold Experience.
 “Gold” was the album’s last track, a minor release on the charts that relied on a traditional pop-rock anthem sound with religious references.
 The single’s super easy-to-sing-chorus also had telltale Prince themes—to let go of material obsessions and peer pressure to focus on being true to yourself.

 Fast forward two decades with industry changes galore and we reach one of Prince’s final releases—the NPG label single “Baltimore,” featuring the vocals of Eryn Allen Kane and profiling the deaths of Michael Brown and Freddie Gray, young African-American men who died after encounters with law enforcement officers in Ferguson, Missouri and Baltimore, Maryland, respectively.
 Prince would later state he wrote the track while watching riots erupt in the titular city after the death of Gray in April.
 He then headlined a Rally 4 Peace concert the following month.
 “Baltimore” called for community-oriented love and the elimination of guns to solve conflict while relying on the “no justice, no peace” calls that are a cornerstone of protest movements.
-The music itself offers uplift, replete with strings, sunshine vocals and instrumental solos.
+The music uplifts with strings, sunshine vocals and instrumental solos.
 At the end of the accompanying lyric video, Prince left a personal statement sharing his thoughts on flawed social structures and the power of new generations.

 Additional Prince songs with socially conscious themes: